augustovictor/software-architecture-specialization/README.md

     - Example: [ Tv viewer does not like the channel ]

 ## Design Principles
+### General guidelines to evaluate the structure of your software solution
+- Flexibility
+- Reusability
+- Maintainability

+#### Evaluating design complexity
+Well designed systems are like lego blocks where we can connect two blocks without much trouble.

+Bad designed systems are like puzzles where we can only connect pieces to other specifics puzzle pieces and nothing else.

+- Module: Class and methods inside it
+- Metrics for evaluating complexity:
+    - Coupling: Complexity between the module and other modules;
+        - When evaluating the coupling of a module we consider:
+            - Degree: Number of connections between the modules and others;
+                - Keep it small.
+Connection through few parameters or narrow interfaces;
+            - Ease:
+            - Flexibility
+    - Cohesion: Complexity within a module;

 ### Generalization Principles

 ### Modeling Behaviour
+#### UML State diagram
+#### UML Sequence diagram

 ### Model Checking